Sonnet 534

 Will age unblemished to the very end;

-Most beauty is not truth that’s outward seen,
+Most beauty is not truth that’s outward seen—

-But more charm’s aspect flaunting virtue’s mien.
+But more charm’s aspect glossed in virtue’s mien.

 © Loubert S Suddaby.
 All Rights Reserved.